 The church's iron railings were draped in lush greenery and blush and ivory blooms.
 "Our ceremony wasn't religious, but was religiously-inspired," says Meredith, who turned to the Episcopal Book of Common Prayer for the couple's vows.
 "We had a cellist and violinist playing covers of The Beatles, Tom Petty, and Rush.
 Gordon and I love classic rock, and we loved that we could incorporate that into a more traditional moment."

-For a private moment before the party began, the newlyweds and their families shared a Champagne toast at the hotel's herb garden while the rest of the guests made their way to cocktail hour.
+Before the party began, the newlyweds and their families shared a Champagne toast at the hotel's herb garden while the rest of the guests made their way to cocktail hour.
 "After a glass of Champagne, Gordon and I went with Meg to take sunset photos on the beach, then made our way to the reception," adds the bride.

 Cocktail hour and dinner took place on One & Only Palmilla's South Lawn.
 There, everyone enjoyed a Baja-inspired seafood bar—of shrimp cocktail, yellowfin sashimi, stone crab claws, Sea of Cortez lobster brochettes, and scallops—alongside classic margaritas (Meredith's favorite!) and the groom's favorite bourbon elixir.